Sacramento Motorcycle Accident Attorney

 According to the National Highway Traffic Safety Administration (NHTSA), 5,286 motorcyclists were killed in traffic accidents in 2016.
 Of the 5,286 killed, 94 percent were riders, while 6 percent were passengers.

 The 2016 data shows that the most dangerous event for 55 percent of fatal motorcycle crashes involved collisions with motor vehicles in transport.
-In crashes involving two vehicles, 72 percent of motorcycles were hit in the front, while only 7 percent were hit in the rear.How Do You Stay Safe on a Motorcycle in Sacramento?
+In crashes involving two vehicles, 72 percent of motorcycles were hit in the front, while only 7 percent were hit in the rear.Top Safety Tips for Riding a Motorcycle

 To keep everyone safe on the road NHTSA is urging drivers and motorcyclists to be alert and share the road.
 Motorcyclists are also being reminded to make themselves visible, ride sober and always wear a helmet that meets the U.S. Department of Transportation (DOT) standard.
 You can look for the DOT symbol on the back of the helmet.

 Safe motorcycling takes good judgment, balance, and coordination.
-Experienced riders know the traffic laws and they don't take risks.
-They ride defensively and always leave plenty of room between their bikes and other vehicles.
+Experienced motorcycle riders know traffic laws and they don’t take risks.
+Bikers ride defensively and leave plenty of room between their motorcycles and other vehicles.
 Most motorcycle accidents are caused by other drivers who didn't see the motorcyclist.
-Safe riding practices from all road users will help decrease the number of deaths and injuries on the road.
+Safe riding practices from all drivers will help decrease the number of injuries and deaths.

 Watch the following video to learn about seven essential tips for motorcycle safety.Common Types of Motorcycle Accident Injuries

 Like other major traffic accidents, injuries sustained in motorcycle accidents can be terrifying.
 Injuries suffered as a result of these types of accidents can be severe and life-altering.
 You may have suffered whiplash or burns to your head or neck, nerve or spinal cord damage, brain injury, broken, fractured or dislocated bones, or even have lost the use of a limb.
-A California Motorcycle Accident Attorney can help get the compensation you need for your injuries.Who's At Fault in an Accident Involving a Motorcycle?
+A top-rated Sacramento motorcycle accident attorney can help recover the compensation you need for your injuries and losses incurred.Who's At Fault in an Accident Involving a Motorcycle?

 Many insurance companies seem to believe that motorcyclists assume the risk of their own injuries because they choose to ride a motorcycle.
 Blame is usually placed on the motorcyclist for being in the wrong part of the lane, for not slowing down enough or even for not moving out of the offending vehicle's path.
-However, as a motorcycle accident attorney, I've found that most motorcycle accidents occur when the driver of a vehicle doesn't acknowledge the motorcyclist as an oncoming vehicle.
-The majority of traffic accidents involving a motorcycle happen because drivers either turn left into the motorcyclist's path or pull out from a side street.How Are Medical Bills Paid After a Motorcycle Accident?
+However, as a Sacramento motorcycle accident lawyer, I have found that most motorcycle vs car accidents occur when a driver of a vehicle does not check for bikers on the road.
+The majority of traffic accidents involving a motorcycle happen because drivers either turn left into the motorcyclist's path or pull out from a side street.Who Pays for Medical Bills After a Motorcycle Crash?

 First, we will discuss your situation and go over the options available to you.
 Secondly, I will work with insurance companies and other parties involved in the case to make sure your claim is handled appropriately and quickly.
-And finally, if your needs are not met, I have no problem taking these parties to court.Motorcycle Accident FAQ
+And finally, if your needs are not met, I have no problem taking these parties to court to recover a fair personal injury settlement for your motorcycle collision.Motorcycle Accident FAQ

 I've been injured in a motorcycle accident, what should I do first?